The Tug of War Association

 The first international competition was staged at the Baltic Games in Malmö, Sweden.
 The Tug of War International Federation (TWIF), participated with four countries; Great Britain (represented by Wood Treatment Bosley from Cheshire), Sweden, Netherlands and Denmark.
 After the first international competition in the Baltic Games, TWIF organised in 1965 its first European championships in Crystal Palace, London.
 From that year on, with regular intervals, European Championships were staged until 1975, when countries from outside Europe affiliated to TWIF, resulting in the first World Championships in the Netherlands.
 Currently TWIF organises World Championships every 2 years.
 European Championships are organised in the intervening years.

-An archive of tug of war pictures pre-2000 is available at External link opens in new tab or windowwww.tugofwararchive.com
+An archive of tug of war pictures pre-2000 is available at www.tugofwararchive.com